solher/arangolite/README.md

 - Context support allowing request cancellation.
 - JWT support added.
 - More lightweight than ever.
-- Templating in transactions now follow the Javascript conventions to eliminate the need for parsing.
 - Filter generator moved to a separate repository: [Arangofilters](https://github.com/solher/arangofilters).

 Operations on database clusters are not yet implemented.
 PRs concerning cluster support would be greatly appreciated.